 The Cooperative Education Manual is available on-line and has guidelines for students, teachers, employers, parents and other administrators and sample training agreements.
-The manual can be accessed through the Florida Department of Education's website.

 The occupational standards and benchmarks outlined in this secondary course correlate to the standards and benchmarks of the postsecondary course with the same Classification of Instructional Programs (CIP) number.